(CNN) — It's finally happening.

 It's a great Disney park that's worth a visit but the queues are extremely long.

-How does Shanghai Disneyland compare to other Disney parks?
+How does it compare with other Disney parks?

 I think Hong Kong Disneyland is much more magical and beautiful, but then Shanghai Disney is much more complete when it comes to the attractions.